-I recently received the following poignant email from a young psychologytoday.com reader.
+I recently received the following poignant email from a young Psychology Today reader.

-"My father is every Time angry..some time his reaction out of control..
-Simply
+"My father is every time angry ... some time his reaction out of control ... beating my mother ..."

 Bravo to this young person for reaching out!
 Your reaching out to me inspired me to write this post to help others whose families have too much anger.
 Thank you!